 a mother in search of her child…

-I’ll admit that in the beginning of this graphic novel I wasn’t certain I’d like it.
+I’ll admit that in the beginning of this graphic novel, I wasn’t certain I’d like it.
 I liked the art from page one.
-But the plot and letter-writing narrative-style took me a little bit longer to come around to.
-But by the end I was fully invested and enjoyed it.
+But the plot and letter-writing narrative style took me a little bit longer to come around to.
+But by the end, I was fully invested and enjoyed it.
 Nettie was just the kind of bronze-balled bitch with a mission that I appreciate.
 There’s symbolism, sacrifice, and a moral to the story.

-Admittedly, the obsessive love of a mother for her son is a little cliched as a plot device and I might have like to understand a bit more of the hows, whys, and what nows of the whole situation.
+Admittedly, the obsessive love of a mother for her son is a little cliched as a plot device, and I might have liked to understand a bit more of the hows, whys, and what nows of the whole situation.
 But I don’t know that there would have been an elegant way to include it.
 So, I can’t really complain on that front.
 All in all, I’d be happy to read more by this team.